Arthur Caplan, PhD

 Drs.
 William F. and Virginia Connolly Mitty Professor of Bioethics; Director – Division of Medical Ethics

-Arthur Leonard Caplan, PhD, is the Drs.
-William F and Virginia Connolly Mitty Professor and the founding director of the Division of Medical Ethics in NYU Langone Medical Center’s Department of Population Health.
+Currently the Drs.
+William F and Virginia Connolly Mitty Professor and founding head of the Division of Bioethics at New York University Langone Medical Center in New York City.

 He is the co-founder and Dean of Research of the NYU Sports and Society Program and the head of the ethics program in the Global Institute for Public Health at NYU.

 Prior to coming to NYU he was the Sidney D. Caplan Professor of Bioethics at the University of Pennsylvania Perelman School of Medicine in Philadelphia where he created the Center for Bioethics and the Department of Medical Ethics.
 Caplan has also taught at the University of Minnesota, where he founded the Center for Biomedical Ethics, the University of Pittsburgh, and Columbia University.
 He received his PhD from Columbia University.

 Caplan is the author or editor of thirty-five books and over 700 papers in peer reviewed journals.
 His most recent book is The Ethics of Sport, (Oxford University Press, 2016).